 Are you #DoingIt – getting tested for HIV, that is.
 On this World AIDS Day, health experts at Baylor College of Medicine are reminding everyone that knowing whether or not you are infected is the first step to living a healthy life.

 “There are more than 1 million people infected with HIV throughout the United States, and more than 26,000 of them are living in Houston.
-Sadly, of those in Houston, it is estimated that around one out of every five people living with HIV does not know they have it,” said Dr. Monisha Arya, assistant professor of medicine – infectious disease at Baylor and the lead physician for HIV testing in the Harris Health System.
+Sadly, of those in Houston, it is estimated that around one out of every five people living with HIV does not know they have it,” said Dr. Monisha Arya, assistant professor of medicine – infectious diseases at Baylor and the lead physician for HIV testing in the Harris Health System.
 “The only way to find out if you are infected is to get tested.”

 Arya said that once a person knows his or her diagnosis, he or she can make smart health decisions.
 While a positive diagnosis can be overwhelming, current medications, especially if started near the time of diagnosis, not only make it possible to live a long and healthy life, but also significantly lower the chance of giving HIV to a partner.
 If a negative diagnosis is found, then continuing to take proper precautions is encouraged.